 Have you been counted?

-The social impact data we gather will be saved in our campus database and the information will be visible on our social impact dashboard.
-If we need additional information from you, our student ambassadors will contact you for additional project details.
+The social impact data we gathered has been saved in our campus database and a summary of the information is visible on our social impact dashboard.

-In the future, the social impact team will host community listening events on campus and in the Parkland/Spanaway area to learn about community needs and new service opportunities.
+In the future, social impact teams will host community listening events on campus and in the Parkland/Spanaway area to learn about community needs and new service opportunities.
 The information will be shared widely so that PLU and community partners can match ongoing needs with meaningful projects.

 PLU Social Impact Resources

 The following resources will help you think about social innovation projects on campus and in the community.
 PLU seeks to be a leader in regional social innovation projects that fit our mission and resources.

 16th Annual Dale E. Benson Lecture, “Tech Innovation for Social Innovation”, Justin Spelhaug (Microsoft Corporation), Dr. Mike Halvorson (MC), March 2022

 YouTube video exploring the role that Microsoft and other technology companies are taking in global efforts to fight inequality, eliminate poverty, protect the planet, and transform local communities.
 Known as “Tech for Social Impact,” these strategies have the potential to expand the capacity of organizations and communities to address and meet social challenges.
 (45 minutes plus audience Q&A)

 Concordia Summit, September 2021, New York City, “Evolving higher education to spark social innovation and impact locally: An applied model from Pacific Lutheran University”

 YouTube video featuring PLU’s George Zeno, Dr. Mike Halvorson, Dr. Mike Mulder, and alumna Shelly Kurtz, co-founder of Giving Tech Labs and X4Impact